Harassment Intimidation and Bullying

 It is a violation of District Policy 3207 for a student to be harassed, intimidated, or bullied by others in the school community, at school sponsored events, or when such actions create a substantial disruption to the educational process.

-If your child feels he/she has been harassed or bullied, the incident(s) should be reported immediately to their school principal or the district Compliance Officer, Denise Walters.
+If your child feels he/she has been harassed or bullied, the incident(s) should be reported immediately to their school principal.